Pennsylvania Department of Health

 Observations:

-Based on review of facility nursing staffing documents and staff interview, it was determined that the facility failed to provide the minimum number of general nursing care hours of 3.2 hours of direct resident care hours per resident in a twenty-four-hour period for five of 14 days reviewed (4/03/25, 4/04/25, 4/05/25, 4/06/25 and 4/07/25).
+Based on review of facility nursing staffing documents and staff interview, it was determined that the facility failed to provide the minimum number of general nursing care hours of 3.2 hours of direct resident care hours per resident in a twenty-four-hour period for seven of seven days reviewed (2/18/26 through 2/24/26).

 Findings include:

-Review of facility nursing staffing documents for the time period from 3/27/25 through 4/09/25, revealed that the hours of direct resident care was below 3.2 minimum per patient per day (PPD) on the following dates:
+Review of facility nursing staffing documents for the time period from 2/18/26 through 2/24/26, revealed that the hours of direct resident care were below 3.2 minimum per patient per day (PPD) on the following dates:

-2. The facility Director of Nursing, scheduler and nursing supervisors will be re-educated regarding the State required PPD (per patient daily) minimum by the Nursing Home Administrator/designee.
+Nursing administration and scheduler will be re-educated regarding the state required PPD (per patient daily) by the Nursing Home Administrator/designee.

-3. Twice daily meetings will be held Monday through Friday to review schedule with State required PPD (per patient daily) minimum.
+Twice a day staffing meetings will be held to review PPD (per patient daily) and projected PPD (per patient daily) Monday through Friday.
 Nursing supervisors will monitor on weekends.
-If the facility is projected to not meet the State required PPD (per patient daily) minimum the scheduler/or designee will call off duty facility staff, and will utilize pick-up bonuses.
+If the facility is projected to not met daily PPD (per patient daily) the scheduler/or designee will call off duty facility staff, and will utilize pick up bonuses.

-6. Nursing Home Administrator/designee will audit staffing daily for three weeks and monthly for three months to ensure the State required PPD (per patient daily) minimum is being met.
+Nursing Home Administrator/designee will audit staffing daily for three weeks and monthly for three months to ensure daily PPD (per patient daily) is being met.

 Back to County Map